pluja/awesome-privacy/README.md

 ## Personal Finances
 ### FIAT
+- [Budget Zen](https://budgetzen.net) - Simple and Encrypted Budget Management.
+- [Debitum](https://github.com/Marmo/debitum) - With Debitum you can track all kinds of IOUs, be it money or lent items.
+- [GnuCash](https://gnucash.org/) - GnuCash is personal and small-business financial-accounting software, freely licensed under the GNU GPL and available for GNU/Linux, BSD, Solaris, Mac OS X and Microsoft Windows.
+- [IHateMoney](https://ihatemoney.org/) - Manage your shared expenses, easily.
+  - [MoneyBuster](https://gitlab.com/eneiluj/moneybuster/) - Android client for Nextcloud Cospend and [IHateMoney](https://ihatemoney.org/) servers.
 - [My Expenses](https://github.com/mtotschnig/MyExpenses) - Featureful GPL licenced Android Expense Tracking App.
-- [ProExpense](https://github.com/arduia/ProExpense/) - A simple free finance note to safely record daily expenses.
-- [IHateMoney](https://ihatemoney.org/) - Manage your shared expenses, easily.
-- [Debitum](https://github.com/Marmo/debitum) - With Debitum you can track all kinds of IOUs, be it money or lent items.
 - [Nextcloud Cospend](https://apps.nextcloud.com/apps/cospend) - A group/shared budget manager inspired by the great IHateMoney.
   - [MoneyBuster](https://gitlab.com/eneiluj/moneybuster/) - Android client for Nextcloud Cospend and [IHateMoney](https://ihatemoney.org/) servers.
-- [GnuCash](https://gnucash.org/) - GnuCash is personal and small-business financial-accounting software, freely licensed under the GNU GPL and available for GNU/Linux, BSD, Solaris, Mac OS X and Microsoft Windows.
-- [Budget Zen](https://budgetzen.net) - Simple and Encrypted Budget Management.
+- [ProExpense](https://github.com/arduia/ProExpense/) - A simple free finance note to safely record daily expenses.

 ### CRYPTO
 <img width="16" src="misc/forbidden.png"> </img> Avoid using any exchange portfolio tracking or any app like Blockfolio as they **do not** respect your privacy in any way.